-- 3. Set hive.server2.support.dynamic.service.discovery to true - 4.
-Set hive.server2.zookeeper.namespace to the value that you want to use as the root namespace on ZooKeeper.
-The default value is hiveserver2. - 5.
-The adminstrator should ensure that the ZooKeeper service is running on the cluster, and that each HiveServer2 instance gets a unique host:port combination to bind to upon startup. - Upgrade Steps - 1.
-Without altering the old version of HiveServer2, bring up instances of the new version of HiveServer2.
+- 1. Without altering the old version of HiveServer2, bring up instances of the new version of HiveServer2.
 Make sure they start up successfully. - 2.
 To de-register instances of the old version of HiveServer2, enter hive service hiveserver2 deregister - 3.
 Do not shut down the older instances of HiveServer2, as they might have active client sessions.
 When sessions complete and the last client connection is closed, the server instances shut down on their own.
-Eventually all instances of the older version of HiveServer2 will become inactive. - Downgrade (Rollback) Steps - 1.
-Bring up instances of the older version of HiveServer2.
-Make sure they start up successfully. - 2.
-To explicitly de-register the instances of the newer version of HiveServer2, enter:
+Eventually all instances of the older version of HiveServer2 will become inactive.

+Perform Rollback of HiveServer2